 To most of us, Canadian pair skater Meagan Duhamel is living the dream.
-An Olympic gold, silver and bronze medalist, two-time World Champion Figure Skater, and seven-time Canadian National Skating Champion, Duhamel and partner Eric Radford are currently skating their way around the world with an active touring schedule following their 2018 post-Olympic retirement.
+An Olympic gold, silver, and bronze medalist, two-time World Champion Figure Skater, and seven-time Canadian National Skating Champion, Duhamel, and his partner Eric Radford are currently skating their way around the world with an active touring schedule following their 2018 post-Olympic retirement.

 Despite all the skating glory, it’s actually Duhamel’s plant-based lifestyle that has her most fired up.

 Duhamel stayed up all night reading and promptly launched her plant-based journey the next morning.
-Not only hasn’t she looked back sine, she said that she’s never veered from her plant-based diet and hasn’t ever been tempted to.
+Not only hasn’t she looked back since, but she also said that she’s never veered from her plant-based diet and hasn’t ever been tempted to.
 The rest, of course, is plant-based athletic history.

 “I’ve achieved a lot in my sporting career and in my life.
 But deciding and dedicating myself to a plant-based lifestyle is the proudest decision I’ve ever made, the proudest achievement I have ever had.
 I think that it changed my life.
 It opened up so many doors and opportunities, it opened up so much in my life that I didn’t even know about,” she said.